AMfeta99/LLM-vs.-Human-Minds/README.md

 This repository is the result of experiments with LLMs to develop skills in software development using state-of-the-art LLM and popular sources/tools such as langchain, openai API...

 # Games:
-1- associação: " adivinhar o q tem em comum" /adivinhar regra (vou para a ilha e levo)
-guess: adivinhar objecto

-2- jogo da forca:

-3- who is lying?: descobrir quem está a mentir
+1- Guessing Game
+2- Association Game
+3- Impostor Game (Who is Lying?)

 ### Game modes
 These games have the option of choosing: